-- Drive the craft on land as required.
-See Driving the Amphibious Craft on Land on page 3-4 - Return the Speed Joystick to the 'Neutral' position to stop the craft. - Move the Inboard Throttle to idle, and idle the inboard for 20 seconds. - Stop the inboard engine by returning the Inboard Ignition Key to the vertical (off) position.
+- Drive the boat on land as required.
+See Driving the Amphibious Boat on Land on page 3-8 - Return the Speed Joystick to the 'Neutral' position to stop the boat. - Press the Engine ON/OFF button which will set the engine to idle for 20 seconds, before turning itself off. - Return the Outboard Ignition Key to the off position.

-After running the inboard engine, reduce the inboard throttle to idle for 20 seconds before turning off in order to prevent any exhaust backfire.
+After running the inboard engine, reducing the inboard throttle to idle for 20 seconds before turning off will prevent any exhaust backfire.

-LOWERING THE CRAFT ON LAND
+LOWERING THE BOAT ON LAND

 The following section describes how to lower the Sealegs on land.
-This may be useful to assist people boarding the craft, or when leaving the craft unattended for any length of time.
+This may be useful to assist people boarding the boat, or when leaving the boat unattended for any length of time.